GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 Author: Grzegorz Heller
 Created on: 30.11.2021
 Updated on: 17.12.2021
+Tested and found working on:

+CubeIDE version:
+CubeMX version:
+TouchGFX version:

 # STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example
 ## Introduction
 This is a guide on how to create a working MQTT application with TouchGFX on STM32H750B-DK development board.
-This guide covers all issues I have encountered during the setup of my MQTT project.
-I created this guide due to the lack of any comprehensive tutorials on MQTT for STM32H750B-DK.
-Follow these instructions carefully and exactly as specified, otherwise you will encounter issues, for example naming conflicts.
+This guide covers all issues I have encountered during the setup of my MQTT project so that you will hopefully be able to painlessly create a working sample project and go from there.
+I created this guide due to the lack of any comprehensive tutorials on MQTT for STM32H750B-DK I have found.
+Follow these instructions carefully and exactly as specified, otherwise you will encounter issues, for example naming conflicts or hardfaults.
 This guide assumes you know your way around the used tools.
+I won't be explaining much here.
+If you wish to know why I did what I did, please consult the useful links section.
+If you find a step unclear and do not know how to follow, find any other issues or have suggestions, feel free to contact me here: grzegorz4heller@gmail.com.

 ## Useful links
 ### STM32H750B-DK